 Overall, the goal of asset management is to maximize the value of an organization’s assets over their lifetime and ensure reliable delivery of service – be that safe roads or clean water.

-Given the rapidly changing tools and techniques available to the public sector the future of asset management will likely be radically different than today.
-Not only will the policy and best-practices be changing rapidly over the coming years, the developments of the technology in the space will create more opportunities for public sector clients to create sophisticated and effective programs at all levels of government.
+Given the rapidly changing tools and techniques available to the public sector, the future of asset management will likely be radically different than today.
+Not only will the policy and best-practices be changing rapidly over the coming years, but the developments of the technology in the space will also create more opportunities for public sector clients to create sophisticated and effective programs at all levels of government.